 Some of the workshops, programs, and activities offered are: Adult English as a Second Language conversation group, Community Beautification Flower Program, garden plot rentals, celebrations to welcome to new residents, the end of the semester, Halloween and Valentine’s Day, health and safety workshops, reading and storytelling for children, international lunch hour and car seat and bike safety programs.

-The Family Housing Advisory Board is an opportunity for residents of North Village to discuss and advocate for the needs of the residents in the community.
+The Family Housing Community Meeting is a monthly event that provides an opportunity for all residents of North Village to discuss and advocate for the needs of the residents in the community.
 This is an excellent opportunity to get involved and have a positive impact on your community.
-All North Village residents are welcome to attend Advisory Board meetings.
+All North Village residents are welcome to attend the monthly meeting.
 All meetings will be held in the H-2 North Village Community Room.
-The Fall 2017 schedule of meetings is:
+The Fall 2018 schedule of meetings is:

 A Place to Celebrate